 For years, we’ve been using a simple recipe that’s the Best Pork Chop Marinade around.
 It’s a little bit savory and a little bit sweet, and our grilled pork chops are flavorful, moist, and tender every single time!

-Honey in the marinade creates nice caramelization on the pork chops as they cook, and fresh lime juice helps break down the raw pork so all the flavors can penetrate.
+Honey in the marinade for pork chops creates nice caramelization on the chops as they cook, and fresh lime juice helps break down the raw pork so all the flavors can penetrate.

 Best Pork Chop Marinade

 This is the BEST pork chop marinade and it is SO easy.
 You can imagine just how old this recipe is when I tell you I scribbled it on a post-it note and filed it in my recipe box for safe keeping.
 Who still uses a recipe box?!

 Truthfully, I think I first tried this grilled pork chop marinade after seeing it on a package of pork tenderloin, but it’s been so long now that I really can’t say.
 What I can tell you is that this recipe is tried and true — I can’t even count how many times I’ve made Easy Grilled Pork Chop Marinade!

 What makes it so great is that even if you can only have time to marinate the pork chops for an hour or two, they will still turn out absolutely delicious.
 My preference is to marinate pork chops for at least 4 to 8 hours, or better yet, overnight.
 Regardless, these chops are always juicy!

 - Fresh lime juice (or lemon juice) to break down the raw meat to infuse flavor

 - Soy sauce (or Tamari) for saltiness and to brine/tenderize